OlgaUtochka/FSDK_docs/doc/demo_programs/csharp_demos.md

 ## video_recognition_demo

-Program demonstrates tracking, detection and recognition of faces from the database.
+The program demonstrates tracking, detection and recognition of faces from the database.

 To make a quick run of the demo with default parameters and check face recognition on Windows: